Is Shared Ownership better than renting?

 There are some distinct advantages to buying a home through Shared Ownership as opposed to renting.
 But it’s fair to say that the reverse is also true.
 It’s really down to personal preference and your personal circumstances as to which option is best for you.

-In this article, we highlight the ways in which buying a home through the government-backed Shared Ownership scheme can be a better option than renting a home privately.
+In this article, we highlight the ways in which buying your first home through the government-backed Shared Ownership scheme can be a better option than renting a home privately.
 We also explore the reasons why some people prefer to rent their home, so you can make your own mind up about whether – for you – Shared Ownership really is better than renting.

 In this section:

-The advantages of Shared Ownership compared with renting
+The advantages of Shared Ownership versus renting

 1. With Shared Ownership, you have a secure home that you can live in for as long as you choose